Navigating Your Professional Liability Policy: Reporting a Claim & Your Rights Under the Policy

 Some policies require insureds to “immediately” report upon knowledge of a claim or potential claim.
 Some policies provide an extension of time to report, but that does not under any circumstance suggest you wait.
 Many carriers require written notice.
 It’s important to know what your attorney malpractice policy requires of you in the event of a claim.

-Yes, a claim can cause the insurance carrier to increase your rate at renewal, however this usually not the case unless there is a substantial pay-out on the claim.
+Yes, a claim can cause the insurance carrier to increase your rate at renewal, however this is usually not the case unless there is a substantial pay-out on the claim.
 Not reporting a claim or failure to report in a timely manner can cause you to jeopardize coverage for the claim and sometimes, can cause the carrier to non-renew your policy.
 If your admitted carrier chooses not to renew your policy due to a claim bring withheld, you may find yourself renewing with a non-admitted carrier and paying a significantly higher premium.
 Be sure to weigh those two outcomes thoroughly prior to withholding a claim from your insurance carrier.

 You Have the Right to Decline Coverage